sudhanshusrepo/thelocals.co.in/packages/client/Documentation.md

 ## 1. Project Overview

-This document outlines the architecture, components, and services of the **the lokals** web application.
+This document outlines the architecture, components, and services of the thelokals.com web application.
 The application is designed to connect users with local service professionals for various tasks.
 It provides a platform for searching, booking, and managing services.

 **Core functionalities:**